iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 2. A customer creates a decentralized identity (DID) using a mobile application which could be a standalone credential wallet or an e-commerce shopping app.
 3. The customer requests an Issuer (e.g., the bank) to issue a credential stating their age.
-4. The issuer uses previously verified information about the user held on local record and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the customer.
+4. The Issuer uses previously verified information about the user held on local record and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the customer.
 5. The customer (namely Owner) downloads the credential in their app using a credential wallet.
 6. The customer purchases an item that requires age verification on an e-commerce site.
 7. The customer provides their credential to the e-commerce website using the Ecommerce-SSI Bridge.
 8. The e-commerce site uses the Ecommerce-SSI Bridge to verify the credential and authorize the purchase.

 _A similar scenario can be applied in the online purchase of dedicated drugs for specific health conditions.
-A GP could issue a credential to the customer stating their condition._
+A general practitioner could issue a credential to the customer stating their condition._

 ### Seller Identity Verification